mai-m0hamed/Infusion-pump/README.md

-# Water Flow Meter with Pump Control Readme
+# Infusion pump

 ## Description
 This project implements a water flow meter with an integrated pump control mechanism.
 It measures the flow rate of water and controls a pump accordingly.
-The system utilizes an Arduino board, a flow sensor, and a relay module to achieve this functionality.
+The system utilizes an Arduino board, a flow sensor,ultrasound sensor and a relay module to achieve this functionality.

 ## Features
 - **Flow Measurement:** The flow sensor calculates the flow rate of water passing through it in liters per hour (L/hour).
 - **LCD Display:** An LCD screen is used to display the current flow rate measured by the sensor.
 - **Pump Control:** A relay module controls the operation of the pump based on the measured flow rate.
-The pump is turned on for a specified duration when needed.
+The pump is turned on for a specified duration when needed and turned off when pumping specific volume guiding by the ultrasound sensor.
 - **Real-time Monitoring:** Flow rate data is continuously updated and displayed on the LCD screen.

 ## Components